Brexit as a teachable moment for US brand strategists

 OK Boomer, what about “slow” adoption of smartphones?

 A gazillion mobile formats had come and gone before the iPhone debuted – each one was the latest and greatest, naturally.
 So they held back, confident that between Apple and its competitors, products would only improve.

 Over 90% of Boomers and Xers now own a cellphone, three-quarters of them smart (Pew).
 And holdouts get to enjoy cameras, Internet, email and even Bluetooth on a flip phone budget.

 Clearly, adaptation runs deep in the world’s 3rd largest economy: brands that fail to access its hidden histories and socio-cultural dynamics end up as followers, not leaders.

 Don’t misunderstand, we’re not singling out marketing Millennials for short-sighted targeting strategies – advertisers have been embarrassed by “old people” for a long time.

 Back in 1988 the 30 year old Boomers who then populated creative departments were only too happy to diss their dads and ruin an iconic brand with the incredibly clumsy “This is not your father’s Oldsmobile” campaign.

-Though the goal was to arrest a sales slide triggered by previous missteps, registrations fell from 715,000 in 1988 to just 403,000 five years later.
+The goal was to arrest a sales slide triggered by previous missteps but registrations fell from 715,000 in 1988 to just 403,000 five years later.

-It seems old fogey loyalists didn’t react well to being insulted, and Boomers out beyond Adland’s self-centered matrix rolled their eyes at the condescension.
-Product, not posturing ruled.
+It seems old fogey loyalists didn’t react well to being insulted: prospects out beyond Adland’s self-centered matrix groaned at the condescension.